 Emmaus Communities offer these people much more than just food or shelter.
 We provide a lasting solution that restores self- esteem and confidence.

-Emmaus offers work
+Emmaus offers purpose

 The community aims to become self supporting through its own money making business.
 Profits are donated to those in greater need or to help set up other Communities.
 Most Emmaus Communities earn their living by the collection and refurbishment of donated furniture and household goods, which are then sold in their own shops.